-Since December 31, 2020, there have not been any material changes to the key terms of the Company's collaboration and license agreements.
-For further information on the terms and conditions of the Company's existing collaboration and license agreements, please refer to the notes to the consolidated financial statements included in the Company's Annual Report on Form 10-K for the year-ended December 31, 2020.
+Since December 31, 2021, there have not been any material changes to the key terms of our collaboration and license agreements.
+For further information on the terms and conditions of our existing collaboration and license agreements, please refer to the notes to the consolidated financial statements included in our Annual Report on Form 10-K for the year-ended December 31, 2021.